 According to BBC News, “Microsoft has made a sensible decision to double down on Cortana as a platform to aid productivity gains, closely tied to its business-centric tools and services.
 Increasingly Cortana will definitely become deeply integrated into specific Microsoft platforms, rather than being a generic voice assistant designed to be all things to all people.”

 Nothing makes progress with voice payments in online banking like new ideas and startups.
 So, startups need to be given their spotlight as well.

 According to Statista, in February 2021, there were 10,605 Fintech startups in America, and 9,311 of such startups in Europe, the Middle East, and Africa regions, and 6,129 in the Asia Pacific region.
 Among these startups, there are the ones that want to offer new ways of voice payments in banking.
-For instance, there’s My Voice in-car assistant.
-My Voice is a startup that originated in the UK.
+For instance, there’s My Voice in-car assistant – a startup that originates in the UK.
 The features My Voice uses are as follow:

 - machine learning

 - speaker identification